bwolmarans/nginx-api-gateway-for-k8s/task_04/Readme.txt

 kubectl apply -f app-protect-policy.yaml kubectl apply -f VirtualServer.yaml

-curl -k https://jobs.local/add-job -X POST --data ["Pro Skateboarder"]
+curl -k https://jobs.local/add-job -X POST --data '["Pro Skateboarder"]'

 and now you can see the nap logs by doing the following because they are being sent to stderr: